Man Group Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Man Group plc, a prominent investment management firm, has executed a share buyback as part of its ongoing US$100 million repurchase program.
-On October 22, 2025, the company repurchased 281,253 of its ordinary shares, with prices ranging between GBp 201.20 and GBp 204.80, at a weighted average of GBp 202.88.
-These shares will be held in treasury, increasing the total treasury shares to 76,480,061.
-This move is part of a strategic effort to enhance shareholder value and optimize the company’s capital structure.
+Man Group plc has executed a share buyback, purchasing 182,965 of its ordinary shares at an average price of 183.56 pence per share as part of its $100 million share buyback program announced earlier this year.
+This strategic move is aimed at consolidating the company’s capital structure and potentially enhancing shareholder value, reflecting a strong financial position and commitment to returning capital to shareholders.

-The most recent analyst rating on (GB:EMG) stock is a Buy with a £240.00 price target.
+The most recent analyst rating on (GB:EMG) stock is a Hold with a £3.01 price target.
 To see the full list of analyst forecasts on Man Group plc stock, see the GB:EMG Stock Forecast page.

 Spark’s Take on GB:EMG Stock